- MSLA Program

 Are there financial aid/scholarship opportunities for the MSLA program?

 Yes.
 Financial aid is calculated based on MSLA school tuition.
 However, financial aid is not handled through the MSLA office.
 For more information about financial aid, please contact the financial aid office.
 The MSLA office does award scholarships based on academic promise and performance.
 To learn more about our scholarship opportunities, please refer to our scholarship page.

 I would like to go to law school.
 Is it a good idea to do the MSLA if I want to be a lawyer?

 The MSLA is not a law degree.
 Law school trains students on the study of law.
 The MSLA program teaches the business of practicing law.
-The MSLA and JD programs are compatible and blend nicely for students interested in managing a firm, acting in an administrative role for a firm, working in the courts, etc. To find out more, contact the MSLA office.
+The MSLA and JD programs are compatible and blend nicely for students interested in managing a firm, acting in an administrative role for a firm, working in the courts, etc. To find out more, please contact the MSLA office.

 Do I need to take the GRE, GMAT, or LSAT for admission to the program?

 Do I need to take the TOEFL?

 International applications are required to submit TOEFL scores.
 The TOEFL is required for all international students whose native language is not English.
 If you have earned your Bachelor’s or Master’s degree from an institution where their entire instruction is in English you are exempt from this rule.
 If you have any questions, please contact the MSLA office.